-Property, Plant and Equipment
+Property and Equipment

 The Association records purchases of property and equipment at original cost.
-Expenditures for maintenance and repairs are expensed as incurred.
+Expenditures for maintenance and repairs that do not add to the value of the assets or materially extend asset lives are expensed as incurred.
 Depreciation is calculated using the straight-line method with estimated useful lives as follows:

-Office building 7-40 years
+Building and improvements 7-40 years

 Office furniture and equipment 3-10 years

 Transportation equipment 5-7 years

 Equipment 3-15 years

 Telemetry system 3-7 years

 Lines and storage 10-50 years

-Depreciation expense for the years ended February 28, 2023 and 2022, was \$313,023 and \$330,433, respectively.
+Depreciation expense for the years ended February 29, 2024 and February 28, 2023, was \$278,053 and \$313,023, respectively.